BreeZ27/BreeZ27/README.md

 My group researched of **dual-component fuel combustion process**.
 I did a **short code in MatLab that determinate a brightness of combustion in every frame from highspeed camera (8-bit frames)**.
 That was my first time of applied programming.

-After internship, I went back to Moscow for graduate exams.
+After the internship, I went back to Moscow for graduate exams.
 Graduated MPEI and started work by Product design engineer on different factories. **Last 3 years I developed [turboexpanders](https://en.wikipedia.org/wiki/Turboexpander)** (all you will see on this [page](http://detander.overhaul-pro.ru/) *is my developments from idea and sketch up to assembling and work test.
 Also, I did **two patent applications***).

 My work and short part of life in Germany reformed my views. **I want to keep up with the times**.
 When I had the opportunity, I started **DataScience** course.
 Now trying to change the work field.

-Here i will share my code and ideas.
+Here I will share my code and ideas.
 I open for suggestions.

 ### My DataScience skills: